Reentering civilian life after service can present unique, long-term legal challenges for veterans.

 Our lawyers navigate the complex systems of resources and benefits to which veterans are entitled.
 Veterans who receive their medical care at VA Medical Centers, as well as veterans who choose to use public hospitals, can greatly benefit from NYLAG’s services.
 Obtaining legal assistance through onsite VA legal clinics or community outreach clinics increases accessibility to invaluable benefits for all veterans.

-veterans served every year—from WWII to those who have recently returned home
+veteran matters handled every year—supporting vets from WWII to those who have recently returned home

 NYLAG started and operates the first women veterans’ legal clinic in the United States